jamiely/deprecated_blog/_posts/2014-03-06-deploying-a-java-tomcat-application-via-chef.md

 ```

 Running the command above will run our application in its own instance
-of tomcat.
+of Tomcat.
 After running the command, you'll see several logging
 statements including something that looks like:

 ```